What's Happening this Week?Epiphany Episcopal Church

 “Do This is Remembrance of Me”

-Communion Hymn Because he lives LEVAS Hymnal – 43
+Communion Hymn In remembrance of me LEVAS Hymnal – 149

 Prayer for Peace

-and love, and in your good time enable us all to stand reconciled
+hospitality and love, and in your good time enable us all to stand reconciled before you,

 Birthday and Anniversary Blessings

-Celebrant: Let us go forth into the world, rejoicing in the power of the Holy Spirit.
+Celebrant: Let us go forth into the world, rejoicing in the power of the Holy.
 Alleluia!
 Alleluia!

 People: Thanks be to God.
 Alleluia!
 Alleluia!